-Global oil prices have fallen by more than 30 percent since the summer of 2014, affecting everyone from producers to consumers.
-This dashboard presents oil price dynamics and the breakeven oil prices—minimum oil price to cover general government expenditures—over the past decade as well as snapshot of the marginal cost of oil production by country in 2014.
+Global oil prices have fallen by more than 30 percent since the summer of 2014, affecting oil producers and consumers alike.
+This dashboard presents oil price dynamics and the breakeven oil prices—minimum oil price to cover general government expenditures—over the past decade as well as a snapshot of the marginal cost of oil production by country in 2014.

-A world oil price in the range of $55 to $60 per barrel is less than the cost of Russian Arctic oil production, European and Brazilian biofuel production, US and Candaian shale and tight oil production, and Brailian presalt oil production.
+A world oil price in the range of $55 to $60 per barrel is less than the cost of Russian Arctic oil production, European and Brazilian biofuel production, US and Canadian shale and tight oil production, and Brazilian presalt oil production.
 Sustained price levels below the cost of production can deter exploration and production and shift production potential for years to come.

 Visitors of this page also viewed:

 Let Knoema deliver expertly-designed visualizations directly to your inbox.

 In June, US crude oil exports reached historic levels at nearly 2.2 million barrels per day (b/d), a level similar to that of Nigeria and Iran.
 From 1975 until late 2015, a federal ban on the export of US crude oil severely restricted crude oil exports to all countries except Canada.
 By lifting the ban, the US Government has transformed the United States into a major exporter of crude oil and a force that is reshaping global oil markets.
 To date in 2018, the United States has averaged more than 1.7 million b/d of crude oil exports while continuing to import an average of 7.9 million b/d.Although Canada remains an...